The Dementia of Magic

 I honestly can't remember.
 I think it was supposed to be a pun.
 I really should've written that down.

-Yes, I know I very frequently miss updates.
+Yes, I know it's seemed like "weekly" for quite some time.
 Sorry about that.
 I do other things in my life, too (some of which are necessary for monetary gain), and sometimes the DoM has to take a back seat.
 Not counting times when I'm stuck trying to figure out how to draw a scene properly.

 Because I'm a computer geek masquerading as a webcomic artist?

-This is my first attempt at drawing much of anything on a regular basis.
+The entire body of the comic is, realistically, my first attempt at drawing much of anything on a regular basis.
 You've gotta start somewhere, and that somewhere won't be perfection.
-I'll improve, trust me.
+But, I'm improving.
 I mean, just compare the first chapter with the latest one.

 No, he's usually worse.